rflusi/ALTER-code/README.md

 # Code Availability for Programed Manipulation of RNA Targets using Human Argonaute 2

-This repository contains jupyter scripts, python scripts, and R scripts used in the RNAseq and MARIA analyses shown in the paper.
+This repository contains jupyter notebooks, python scripts, and R scripts and rmd files used in the RNAseq and MARIA analyses shown in the paper.

 # General Notes